Celebrating the New Year in Tonga

 - Relax and go snorkelling at one of the beach resorts

-- Watch the first sunrise of the New Year at Keitahi Beach in Vava’u
+- Watch the first sunrise of the New Year

 - Experience a Tongan feast, like an “umu”

-- Head to one of the bars in Nuku’alofa
+- Head to one of the bars in Nuku’alofa!

-New Year’s Eve in Towns and Villages
+New Year’s Eve Celebrations in Tonga’s Towns and Villages

 New Year’s Eve celebrations are celebrated in communities in Tonga, with not much in the way of events for tourists.
-However, if you are staying in a town or village, perhaps in a hotel, guest house or homestay, you’re bound to see or experience some insight into the way Tongans celebrate the New Year.
+However, if you are staying in a town or village, perhaps in a hotel, guesthouse or homestay, you’re bound to see or experience some insight into the way Tongans celebrate the New Year.

-Accommodation in Towns and Villages
+Accommodations in Towns and Villages

 New Year Celebrations in Tonga